manuelftech/ai-vr-control/README.md

 The virtual environment was developed using the Unity Engine, it represents a living room with objects to interact, as well as a keyboard where a user can type commands for an agent to follow.

 ### Assets
-The virtual reality world was developed using a variety of prefabs and materials sourced from libraries available on the Unity Asset Store.
+The virtual reality environment was developed using a variety of prefabs and materials sourced from libraries available on the Unity Asset Store.

 ### State Management
 A central GlobalManager script governs the registering of interactive elements within the scene, it also orchestrates changes to the state of the elements, such as modifying colors, updating text displayed on the TV screen, or toggling interaction modes.
-- Physics interactions and renderer modifications are managed using the functionality provided by the built-in Unity engine.
+- Physics interactions and renderer modifications are managed using the functionality provided by the Unity engine.
 Management encompasses the application of physical forces and constraints, alongside the updating of text content:
     * ConstantForce Force: Used to apply continuous force to objects, creating consistent movement or floating effects.
     * ConstantForce RelativeTorque: Applied to induce rotational movement, allowing objects to spin or orient themselves dynamically within the virtual space.
     * TextMeshPro: Displays information within the environment, it was strategically positioned upon the relevision to easily resemble a livingroom.